 Participation Requirements & Expectations

 As a participant, you must work toward the creation of a sustainable business venture with an objective to replace your Employment Insurance Benefits.

 Once accepted into Phase 1 of the program, you must attend the initial six-week training period.

 To gain access to Phase 2, you must:

 - have successfully completed Phase I.

-- work with your assigned coach over the following nine weeks to complete a comprehensive business plan by the end of week 12.
+- work with your assigned coach over the following seven weeks to complete a comprehensive business plan by the end of week 12.

 To be accepted into Phase 3, you must: